lokithe5th/daoism-systems-challenge/README.md

 ### Voting.sol

-The main logic of this app is located in Voting.sol; it holds the logic for 1) making proposals, 2) voting on proposals, 3) to execute token-gated, stake-weighted, predefined addOwner and removeOwner funtions through interfacing with a custom Gnosis Safe implementation 4) recording a history of proposals and votes made for and against those proposals.
+The main logic of this app is located in Voting.sol; it holds the logic for 1) making proposals, 2) voting on proposals, 3) to execute token-gated, stake-weighted and predefined addOwner and removeOwner funtions through interfacing with a custom Gnosis Safe implementation 4) recording a history of proposals and votes made for and against those proposals.

+It must be noted that, to decrease front-end interaction requirements, once a proposal's votes are more than 50% of the pool token totalSupply, the proposal will be automatically executed.
+Any voting app like this can be manipulated by buying a majority of the pool tokens and forcing any proposal to be voted on to be passed.
+Vulnerability against Flash Attacks may exist. *This is merely a technical challenge submission and not for production deployment.*

 `submitProposal(address target, uint8 threshold, uint8 actionType, uint256 proposalValue, string memory proposal)`